cadendengel/FiberSync/README.md

 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
+- Gather users or "beta testers" to collect usability features
-- Improvement to be done 2
+- Address hosting and server resource concerns

 To do:
 - Feature to be added 1